poking-agents/flock-public/README.md

 ### Phases

-Phases are the fundamental building blocks of workflows in Flock.
+Phases are the fundamental building blocks of workflows and agents in Flock.
 A phase is a Python script that:

 1. Receives the current state and previous operation results
 2. Creates new operation requests